ssfsx17/ffpnp/pandoc-markdown/0810-Master-Blackbelt.md

 - **Reaction: First Strike (500 TP):** When an enemy performs an Attack against you, you Attack the enemy first.
 Then the enemy's Attack occurs afterwards, if the enemy is still able to.
 - **Support: Beast Chakras:** When you achieve the special flank or rear condition of a [Pugilism] technique, you gain 1 Chakra.
 When you perform a Chakra-using [Martial Arts] technique, you may choose to also perform _Form Shift_ immediately afterwards.
-- **Move: Lifefont:** After moving in map combat, or after using Maneuver in mapless combat, you regain an amount of HP equal to 10% of your maximum.
+- **Move: Lifefont:** After moving in map combat, or after using Maneuver in mapless combat, you regain an amount of HP equal to Level * Vitality * 0.01

 | Weapon Proficiency | Armor Proficiency |
 | ---                | ---               |